Technorely/tendermint/docs/spec/blockchain/blockchain.md

 # Blockchain

-Here we describe the data structures in the Tendermint blockchain and the rules for validating them.
+Here we describe the data structures in the Tenderely blockchain and the rules for validating them.

 ## Data Structures

-The Tendermint blockchains consists of a short list of basic data types:
+The Tenderely blockchains consists of a short list of basic data types:

 - `Block`
 - `Header`